Slookeur/atomes/ADDING_NEW_ANALYSIS.md

   2. Edit the file `src.global.h` to make the information available in other parts of the code:

-   - Define 'IDC' a new, and unique, 3 characters variable, associated to the new calculation ID number:
+   - Define `IDC` a new, and unique, 3 characters variable, associated to the new calculation ID number:

   ```
   #define IDC 10